-Kamala Harris’ complicated record on LGBT+ rights as she becomes the first woman elected as vice president
+Kamala Harris’ complicated record on LGBT+ rights as she finally becomes America’s first female vice president

 Kamala Harris’ record on LGBT+ rights.

 As California’s attorney general, it would have been down to Kamala Harris to defend Proposition 8, the state’s ban on same-sex marriage, in court.

 She declined, and later officiated the first same-sex wedding after the Supreme Court ruling which struck it down.

 Also while in the role she blocked a “kill the gays” initiative that called for the legal execution of queer people, and helped eliminate the gay/trans panic defence.

 Harris continued her advocacy as a US senator, signing friend-of-the-court briefs arguing that trans people should be allowed to use their bathroom of choice and co-sponsoring the Equality Act.

 During her bid for the presidential nomination, Harris said that she would pass the Equality Act on her first day in the White House.
 Biden has pledged it will be passed within the first 100 days – though it’s said Trump’s impeachment trial could delay this.